psu13/mutable-hakyll/posts/slow-code.md

 ways, makes software worse.

-What we have learned in the 50 or so years that large companies have driven industrial growth from software development is that no matter that they tell you at a large scale what consumers of software are willing to _pay money_ for is _new_ features.
+What we have learned in the 50 or so years that large companies have driven industrial growth from software development is that no matter that they tell you at a large scale the way you make money selling software is to ask people to _pay money_ for _new_ features.
 There has to be at least the appearance of constant forward evolution in order for a software product to continue to generate more revenue.
 Software that has reached a stable state over a long period of time, and is thus more reliable and dependable, is also a financial loser.

 But there is even more to it.
 In order to keep people interested the cadence for new things in a software product has to be short enough.
 Back in the day cycles of multiple